 What every Amazon seller should know before starting to sell on FBA

-Before you sign up for the FBA program it’s a good idea to already be familiar with Amazon selling practices.
+Before you sign up for Fulfillment by Amazon (FBA), it’s a good idea to already be familiar with Amazon selling practices.
 You’ll be investing money to sell on Amazon so you might as well do it right.
 Take the following into consideration to decide if FBA is the best option for your brand.

 Use the SEO best practices we’ve mentioned before.

 You want to keep your inventory moving, so make sure you’re closing sales.
 Optimizing your listing takes a short time and you can end up with a great listing that looks professional and trustworthy, especially if you’re selling expensive products.

 User reviews on Amazon can make or break a listing.
 Customers tend to check product reviews whenever they are unsure about the item to purchase, so it is critical that you pay attention and listen to your customer’s feedback.
 Their opinion will lure more buyers or scare them away.